The grueling ten-month journey into Ontario’s healthcare bureaucracy to get a melanoma removed from a woman’s neck.

 March to August 2020

-Deborah notices a bump on her neck, but due to the pandemic and incessant delays, she is finally able to see her family doctor in the summer.
-Deborah’s doctor refers her to a dermatologist.
+Maria notices a bump on her neck, but due to the pandemic and incessant delays, she is finally able to see her family doctor in the summer.
+Maria’s doctor refers her to a dermatologist.

-Dermatologist removes the bump and informs Deborah there’s a 50% chance it is melanoma, the deadliest form for skin cancer.
+Dermatologist removes the bump and informs Maria there’s a 50% chance it is melanoma, the deadliest form for skin cancer.
 The bump is sent to be biopsied.

 Early December 2020

 Results are in and confirm an invasive form of nodular melanoma that needs an immediate lymphoscintigraphy and surgery.
 She is referred to her local hospital who is unable to confirm whether she has been registered as a cancer patient.
-Deborah then calls her uncle, a cardiologist in Toronto, to see if he can help.
+Maria then calls her uncle, a doctor in Toronto, to see if he can help.

 Mid December 2020

-Her uncle connects Deborah with Dr. Colin Hong, a Toronto-based surgeon, who arranges for a CT Scan (in lieu of lymphoscintigraphy since that may take too long) and other standard tests; A pre-surgery consultation; And surgery in Toronto, approximately 5 hours away.
+Her uncle connects Maria with Dr. Colin Hong, a Toronto-based surgeon, who arranges for a CT Scan (in lieu of lymphoscintigraphy since that may take too long) and other standard tests; a pre-surgery consultation; and surgery in Toronto, approximately 5 hours away.

-Deborah has pre-lymphoscintigraphy consult with her local doctor.
+Maria has her pre-lymphoscintigraphy consult with her local doctor.
 Once procedure takes place it will confirm the CT scan findings.